Random coalescing geodesics in first-passage percolation: Background on model and assumptions

 \subsection{An extended shape theorem}

-Sometimes we shall need to control the location of geodesics via the shape theorem.
-Occasionally the following `extended version' of the shape theorem will be useful.
+As emphasized above, there is a close connection between the asymptotic shape and infinite geodesics.
+As such, the shape theorem provides a convenient tool to obtain certain control on the location of geodesics.
+The following `extended version' of the usual shape theorem will be useful to us as several occasions.
 Loosely speaking, it says that the shape theorem has `kicked in' around a point at a time scale proportional to its distance from the origin, for all points sufficiently far from the origin.